Accidental Death & Dismemberment (AD&D)

 Conversion

-If an Employee's Optional Accidental Death and Dismemberment Insurance terminates or reduces for any reason other than solely as a result of the Employee's request, and if he applies for an individual life insurance policy under the terms of the Conversion of the Employee Life Insurance Benefit Provision, the Employee is entitled at that time to have an Accidental Death Benefit provision attached to that individual life insurance policy without evidence of insurability, subject to Conditions Of Conversion.
+If an Employee's Optional Accidental Death and Dismemberment Insurance terminates or reduces for any reason other than solely as a result of the Employee's request, and if they apply for an individual life insurance policy under the terms of the Conversion of the Employee Life Insurance Benefit Provision, the Employee is entitled at that time to have an Accidental Death Benefit provision attached to that individual life insurance policy without evidence of insurability, subject to Conditions Of Conversion.

-The amount of the Accidental Death Benefit Provision will not be more than $100,000.
+• The amount of the Accidental Death Benefit Provision will not be more than $100,000.

 Exclusions